Loading content, please wait...

 The experience has a clinical name: identity foreclosure.

 In developmental psychology, identity foreclosure describes what happens when a person commits deeply to one identity before fully exploring the full range of who they might be.
 For athletes, this commitment is often encouraged — even celebrated.
-Specialization, year-round training, the "student-athlete" label that puts athlete second but means it first.
+Specialization — a trend that makes the multi-sport athlete increasingly rare — year-round training, the "student-athlete" label that puts athlete second but means it first.
 The system rewards foreclosure.

 The problem surfaces at the seam where the sport ends and the next chapter begins.
 When the single identity that organized your sense of self is no longer available, the psychological result is not just sadness.
 It is disorientation.
 You don't know how to introduce yourself at a party.
 You don't know what you're doing on a Saturday afternoon.
 You don't know what you're good at outside of a context that no longer exists.